 UCAS Extra is a free service that allows you to apply for another higher education course even if you’ve used up your initial five choices.
 Essentially another opportunity for you to get a place at university or college, you’re eligible to use Extra if you originally applied through UCAS and are currently not holding an offer, or you're waiting to hear back on any of your first five applications.

-You can apply for UCAS Extra between 25 February and 4 July, and if you don’t receive any offer after going through UCAS Extra, you will still be able to apply for a university place through Clearing.
+In 2024 you can apply for UCAS Extra between 28 February and 4 July, and if you don’t receive any offer after going through UCAS Extra, you will still be able to apply for a university place through Clearing.

 Applying through Extra gives you the opportunity to gain a place at university before your results are available, and without waiting until Clearing.